White House sticking to contraception plan

 COMPROMISE NOT ENOUGH, OPPONENTS SAY

-The regulation at the center of the controversy requires religious-affiliated groups like charities, hospitals and universities - but not churches themselves - to provide employees with coverage for birth control as other health insurance providers must do.
+The regulation at the center of the controversy requires religious-affiliated groups such as charities, hospitals and universities, but not churches themselves, to provide employees with coverage for birth control as other health insurance providers must do.

 After an outcry from Catholic groups and Obama's Republican opponents, the president announced that religious employers would not be required to offer free birth control to workers and the onus would instead fall on insurers.